dotnetdev3/AspNetCoreMultiPartProject/README.md

 				- This view should contain a `p` tag saying "An error has occurred.
 Please try again."
 		- [ ] Create the `HomeController`
 			- Create a new Controller "HomeController" inside the "Controllers" folder (you might need to create this folder)
+				- This should inherrit the `Controller` class (you will need to add a using directive for the `Microsoft.AspNetCore.Mvc` namespace)
 			- Create a new Action `Index` in the `HomeController`
 				- This action should have a return type of `IActionResult`.
-				- The return statement should return the "Index" view.
+				- The return statement should return the "Index" view (specify the "Index" view in your return statement).
 			- Create a new Action `Error` in the `HomeController`
 				- This action should have a return type of `IActionResult`.
-				- The return statement should return the "Error" view.
+				- The return statement should return the "Error" view (specify the "Error" view in your return statement).
     - [ ] Create Item Models With EntityFramework Support
         - [ ] Add `EntityFramework` support
             - Create a class `ApplicationDbContext` that inherits the `DbContext` class in the "WishList/Data" folder. (you will need to make some of these folders) (_Note_ : `DbContext` exists in the `Microsoft.EntityFrameWorkCore` namespace)
-                - Create the required constructor that accepts a parameter of type `DbContextOptions<ApplicationDbContext>` named `options`.
-                - Add the base Invocation after the constructor signature using `: base(options)`.
+			- Add a Constructor that accepts a parameter of type `DbContextOptions options` and Invokes the base method as well (you can do this by adding `: base(options)` after the method signature)
         - [ ] In the `Startup` class's `Configure` method add `EntityFramework` support.
-            - Call `AddDbContext<ApplicationDbContext>` on `services` to point `EntityFramework` to the application's `DbContext`.
+            - Call `AddDbContext<ApplicationDbContext>` on `services` with the argument `options => options.UseInMemoryDatabase("WishList")` to point `EntityFramework` to the application's `DbContext`.
-            - Provide the option `UseInMemoryDatabase` with an argument of "default" to use an in memory database for the time being.
 		- [ ] Create the `Item` model.
 			- Create a new class `Item` in the "WishList/Models" folder (You might need to create this folder)
 				- This class should contain a public property `Id` of type `int`.